Stairs. Entry group. Materials. Doors. Locks. Design

 • dries quickly after getting wet;

-• can be washed in automatic washing machines.
+• Washable in automatic washing machines.

 Isosoft